 For Installation Point “QC” : Through PRISMA for a Service Period of minimum 1 day.
 Requests are allocated in the order as they have been requested.

-For Installation Point “H2-IN” : Implicitly allocated with the Entry Service as per section 3.6.3
+For Domestic Points for Injection where not Compatible Gas is injected : Implicitly allocated with the Entry Service as per section 3.6.3

 Zee Platform